Anthony Pratt: Honours

 In 2013, Pratt was awarded an honorary PhD by Monash University, for an "outstanding career of achievement and service to philanthropy, business and commerce".
 He is also a member of the Australian-American Leadership Dialogue, which seeks to strengthen and deepen the ties between Australian and American leaders.

 Personal life

 Pratt, who is Jewish, and his family, all of whom are US citizens, used to live in both New York City and Melbourne.
-However, in November 2024 Pratt announced that he will move permanently to the USA, having received a green card, and given that the majority of his business interested are domiciled in the US.
+However, in November 2024 Pratt announced that he will move permanently to the US, having received a green card, and given that the majority of his business interested are domiciled in the US.

 Pratt inherited Raheen, a heritage-listed mansion in the inner Melbourne suburb of Kew purchased by his father in the 1980s.
 In 2016, it was reported that he had initiated extensive renovations, with the property valued at A$100 million prior to their commencement.

 In 2024 the Pratt family was embroiled in a legal stoush involving Pratt's half sister Paula who is demanding a greater share of the Pratt fortune.